 Line 348-349: How much do these mismatch differences you see across latitudes matter biologically?
 The SBW-fir system is well studied and I am wondering if you can infer the degree to which survival or other life history traits may be affected by these mismatch differences in 5C.
 You cite one paper early on that looks at this (Lawrence et al., 1997).

 Our response:

+It is possible to estimate larvae survival and adult fecundity according to the phenological mismatch (Fuentealba et al., 2017).
+In case of emergence occurring before the budburst, there is some significant mortality, but the fecundity is not affected, which leads to an overall reproductive output (i.e., fecundity * overwintering survival) around 45 – 50%.
+Emergence after budburst affects both survival and fecundity, which leads to a reproductive about around 20% for a two-weeks delay.
+We added this comment in the discussion.

 Reviewer comment: